Pathwise Optimal Control and Rough Fractional Hamilton-Jacobi-Bellman Equations for Rough-Fractional Dynamics: Abstract

 \section{Abstract}

-We use a rough path-based approach to investigate the degeneracy problem in the context of pathwise control.
-We extend the framework developed in \cite{allan2020pathwise} to treat admissible controls from a suitable class of Hölder continuous paths and simultaneously to handle a broader class of noise terms.
-Our approach uses fractional calculus to augment the original control equation, resulting in a system with added fractional dynamics.
-We adapt the existing analysis of fractional systems from the work of Gomoyunov \cite{gomoyunov2020dynamic}, \cite{gomoyunov2020theory}, \cite{gomoyunov2021viscosity} to this new setting, providing a notion of a rough fractional viscosity solution for fractional systems that involve a noise term of arbitrarily low regularity.
-In this framework, following the method outlined in \cite{allan2020pathwise}, we derive sufficient conditions to ensure that the control problem remains non-degenerate.
+In this work, we investigate the degeneracy problem in the context of pathwise control, extending the framework developed in \cite{allan2020pathwise} to a more general class of noises and a broader set of admissible controls.
+Our approach involves selecting admissible controls from a suitable class of Hölder continuous paths, which necessitates the use of fractional derivatives, thereby transforming the original control equation into a fractional dynamics system.
+We adapt the existing analysis of fractional systems from the work of Gomoyunov \cite{gomoyunov2020dynamic}, \cite{gomoyunov2020theory}, \cite{gomoyunov2021viscosity} to this new setting, specifically for systems driven by a path of bounded variation.
+Additionally, we extend the investigation to cases where the noise term $\eta$ exhibits low regularity, and by following the method outlined in \cite{allan2020pathwise}, we derive sufficient conditions to ensure that the control problem remains non-degenerate.